-Function Description Passcode authentication Passcode_Setup: Setup of the device's Passcode.

-Passcode_Update: Update of the device's Passcode.
+Function Description Passcode authentica- Passcode_Setup: Setup of the device's Passcode. tion Passcode_Update: Update of the device's Passcode.
 Passcode_Verify: Authentication of the User using Passcode.
 Passcode_Delete: Removal of the Passcode Biometric authentication Bio_Enroll: Enrollment of biometrics credential (first, or additional).
 Bio_Update: Update of Biometrics.
-Bio_Verify: Authentication of the User using Biometrics.
+Bio_Verify: Authentication of the User using a Biometrics.
 Bio_Delete: Delete an enrolled Biometrics credential (one, or all).
-Unlock with Apple Watch Unlock_With_Watch_Setup: Enable the feature " Unlock with Apple Watch ".
-Unlock_With_Watch_Check: Secure process to import the Unlock Secret to the TOE's Secure Enclave for unlocking the device.

-7.1.1.Passcode\Setup
+7.1.1.Passcode_Setup

 The TOE offers a configuration setting where the User can set up a Passcode that will be used to perform authentication in order to access restricted services on the device: first unlock after power-on or reboot, Apple Pay transactions, Apple Pay Transfers, and more.
-The TOE enforces strong access control in order to prevent access to these restricted services without authentication (FIA\UID.2).
+The TOE enforces strong access control in order to prevent access to these restricted services without authentication (FIA_UID.2).